Code-for-Serbia/awesome-made-by-the-serbs/README.md

 2. The project has more that 1 paying customers or at least 30 followers on Linkedin page.
 3. Fork this repo and create pull request from brnach *product/name-of-product*

+If you want to add *WEB3 PRODUCT* to this list, please, make sure that:

+1. The project was created by the developer born in Serbia or self-indicate themself as the Serb.
+2. The project has more at least 200 Discort memebers on their official Discort.
+3. Fork this repo and create pull request from brnach *product/name-of-product*

 **Please, check twice that you have picked the correct category and added the project according to alphabetical order.**